The highly anticipated sequel has finally arrived, so let's dive straight in.

 What is the plot of Rambo: Last Blood?

-The trailer dropped recently and it was immediately clear that director Adrian Grunberg has a new vision for the series.
-We are reintroduced to an aged Rambo, who appears to have lived a quiet and tranquil life since we last witnessed him in action.
+When the trailer dropped it was immediately clear that director Adrian Grunberg had a new vision for the series - indeed, he did, and it's proven pretty divisive.
+We are reintroduced to an aged Rambo, who is now living a quiet and tranquil life, very different from the one we expected for him.

-Unfortunately, this is Rambo, and vengeance will prevent him from experiencing true peace.
-After a friend's daughter is kidnapped by the Mexican cartel, the character embarks on a daring rescue mission to bring her back.
+This is Rambo we're talking about; vengeance and justice will prevent him from experiencing true peace.
+After a friend's granddaughter is kidnapped by the Mexican cartel, the character embarks on a daring rescue mission to bring her back.

 Does Rambo die in Last Blood?